 Here’s the fake scam URL:

 Our blog has tons of advice on how to identify scams so you don’t become a victim.
-We even have an article on how to identify an official NordVPN representative so you don’t get scammed online.
 However, here are some specific tips for this case: